andremoreno/www.andremoreno.id/content/stories/daniel-dita/index.md

 ---
 title: "Daniel + Dita"
 date: 2020-10-31
-description: Partumpolon of Daniel & Dita
+description: Two hearts, one promise, and the blessing of tradition.
+Martumpol, the start of something beautiful.
+This is the story of Daniel and Dita.
 author: Andre Moreno
 lightbox: true
 type: stories